-The level of flood risk which an asset is exposed to is assessed at the point of acquisition using flood modelling software which is considered to be industry best practice.
-In addition, all properties held in Aviva managed funds will be assessed for flood risk exposure as part of the annual climate risk disclosure.
+The level of flood risk which an asset is exposed to is assessed both at the point of acquisition and on an annual basis.
+Acquisitions are assessed using flood modelling software which is considered to be industry best practice.
+All properties are assessed for forward looking flood risk exposure between 2020 and 2035 as part of the annual climate risk disclosure, led by the Aviva Group Risk team.
+This exercise gives an annual snapshot of flood risk in the Property Fund.